StevenBlack/vocab/million-dollar-words.md

 ### umbrage
-The sense of being slighted or of having one's feelings hurt.
-You can take umbrage or give it.
-If someone calls you a silly fool, you would take umbrage at the remark—or possibly give umbrage for the remark and call her an idiot.
+Being slighted or of having one's feelings hurt.

 ### unctuous
 Oily or slimy.
-Not a literal description as much as a way of describing someone's character.
-A person who is overly flattering or too smooth is unctuous.

 ### unexceptionable
-A nice word that should not be confused with unexceptional.
-Unexceptional means ordinary or average.
-Unexceptionable means without exception or fault; beyond criticism.
+Ordinary or average.

 ### unseemly
 Inappropriate; not in keeping with good taste.
-Walking into a fancy French restaurant without shoes on is unseemly behavior.

 ### untoward